mauriciorostagno/Real-Time-Weather-Data-Pipeline/README.md

 - Real-time API extraction.
 - Batch loading to BigQuery (compatible with Free Tier).
 - Secure credential management with `.env` files.
-- Full automation via Windows Task Scheduler.
+- Full automation with Windows Task Scheduler.
-- Professional project structure, GitHub-ready.
+- Professional project/documentation structure, GitHub-ready.

+## Challenges and Solutions

+### Challenge 1: BigQuery Free Tier Limitations
+The free tier does not allow **streaming inserts.**
+✅ **Solution:** Switched to batch loads via CSV files and successfully automated the process.

+### Challenge 2: Credential Security
+Exposing API keys or service account keys in public repositories is a common security risk.
+✅ **Solution:** Implemented `python-dotenv` to read environment variables securely from a local `.env` file.

+### Challenge 3: Automation Without Cloud Scheduler
+The project needed to run automatically at regular intervals without using cloud paid tools.
+✅ **Solution:** Configured Windows Task Scheduler to execute the Python script every few minutes.